cfengine/documentation/reference/promise-types/guest_environments.markdown

 **Allowed input range**: `.*`

-**Synopsis**: A string containing a technology specific set of promises for the virtual instance
+**Description**: A string containing a technology specific set of promises for the virtual instance

 **Example**: